JAMES B. MCLENDON, LT, USN

 Loss

-James was lost on February 17, 1969 when the P-2A he was piloting crashed at Meridian, Mississippi.
-He was a student; the instructor pilot was also killed.
+James was lost on February 17, 1969 when the P-2A he was piloting crashed three miles north of York, AL. He was stationed at the Meridian, MS Naval Air Station a few miles away.
+He was a student; the instructor pilot, USNR LT(jg) Larry S. Sawyer was also killed.

 Other Information